 - You’ll also be working to eliminate the risk of joint damage.

-- Doing an anti-inflammatory cleanse can lower your risk of diabetes and improve your body’s ability to process sugar.
+- Doing a detox for inflammation cleanse can lower your risk of diabetes and improve your body’s ability to process sugar.

 - You’ll be improving your body’s response to infections and viruses.